ansys/pyensight/doc/source/calc_functions.rst

     * - :math:`Ve{c}_{i}`
       - Vector with origin at point i, with i from 1 to n-1.
     * - :math:`\left(P{x}_{i},P{y}_{i},P{z}_{i}\right)`
-      - Coordinates of Point i of 1D part
+      - coordinates of point i of 1D part
     * - :math:`n`
-      - Number of points in the 1D part
+      - number of points in the 1D part